Bridging the Gap Medical Interpreter Training 40-Hour Application Logo

 • Certificates of Successful Completion

 • A Pre-Test and a Final Test will be given to measure participants’ improvement before and after the training.
-Certificates of successful completion will be awarded to participants who score 70% or better on the Final Test.
+Certificates of successful completion will be awarded to participants who score 70% or higher on the Final Test.
 Participants will be notified via email about their test results within one week of completing the course.
 Certificates will be mailed within two weeks after the training.

 Participants who do not pass the Final Test are permitted one retake within a 3-month period.
 If a participant does not pass the Final Test after the permitted re-take, CCHCP will not issue a certificate of successful completion.